List of mass stabbing incidents (2020–present): 2024

+Melbourne and St. Kilda, Australia

+On 6 and 7 January, a man stabbed five people at multiple locations in the late evening and early morning hours.

 Wuppertal, Germany

-On February 22, a student stabbed 5 people in a school before attempting to commit suicide and getting arrested.
+On 22 February, a student stabbed 5 people in a school before attempting suicide and getting arrested.

 Vienna, Austria

 On 23 February, 3 women were stabbed to death in a brothel.
 A 27 year old suspect was arrested.

-Guadalajara, Mexico

-On 6 March, 3 people were killed after a student at a school attacked people with a knife and an axe.

-Honolulu, Hawaii, U.S.

-On 10 March 2024.
-A man fatally stabbed his wife and three children, aged 17, 12, and 10, at a residence located in the Manoa neighborhood.
-The man then committed suicide.
-He did this because the family was in financial distress.

 Cullinan, South Africa

-On 12 March 3 Coptic Christian monks from Egypt were stabbed to death in an orthodox church.
+On 12 March, 3 Coptic Christian monks from Egypt were stabbed to death in an orthodox church.
 A 4th person was reportedly hit with an iron rod.

 Río Bueno, Chile

 On 25 March, Francisco Uribe Obando stabbed a pregnant woman, her husband of 12 years, and their 10-year-old daughter to death.
 The suspect has since been diagnosed with bipolar disorder and schizophrenia and is awaiting trial.

 Zhenxiong, China

 On 7 May, a 40-year-old man stabbed two people to death and injured 21 others in a knife attack before being arrested.
 He had been imprisoned before due to injuring others over a motorcycle dispute in 2013.